LukeGrahamLandry/franca/devlog.md

+## structs

+I need to let expected type flow down the tree so it will treat your map literal as the type of your variable.
+Don't want to deal with a generic map thing that i then convert rn.

+## generics

+##

 I really like the Zed thing where you get a file of all the errors.
 It's great for mass changes like adding an argument to a function when you're always in a context where you can trivially get the arg anyway.